borntofrappe/game-development/Games/Whirlybird/README.md

 - style: design helper graphics to illustrate how to play

-- style: redesign platforms to be less wide

 - feature: scroll vertically with the player.
 Above as it bounces on the platforms, below as it falls

 - style: design falling animation